 PIQUA — “You are now adults …”

-Those words were part of the welcome given student athletes by Nate Cole, director of athletics at Edison Community College on Tuesday.
+Those words of advice were part of the welcome given student athletes by Nate Cole, director of athletics at Edison Community College on Tuesday.

 Like freshman college students everywhere, Edison student athletes are making the transition from high school student to college students, as well as athletes.
 Cole emphasized that Charger student athletes represent Edison Community College not only on the field of play, but also when they are out in the community.